Table of Contents

 Generally, Social Security benefits are protected from most debt collection actions.
 This is not the case with back taxes, outstanding federal student loans, child support, and alimony.
 If you have any of these debts lurking in your past, take the necessary steps to satisfy your debt obligations to protect your benefits from garnishments.

-When you understand how your benefits work and what you can do to increase your Social Security paycheck.
+When you understand how your benefits work and what you can do to increase your Social Security paycheck, you create financial and personal peace in your later years.
 For many retirees, this paycheck may be the only income they will receive during their retirement years.
-Whether Social Security is your only source of income or a supplement to other sources of income, you must get the benefits to which you are entitled.
+Whether Social Security is your only source of income or a supplement to other sources of income, you must fully receive the benefits to which you are entitled.

 Use this Information to Assist Your Retirement Planning

-If you are unsure where you stand with benefit amounts, you can contact the Social Security Administration to request a copy of a current benefits statement.
-Your individualized statement will include payouts for benefits taken at age 62, at your normal retirement age, and age 70.
-Statements are available on the SSA.gov website.
+If you are unsure where you stand with your benefit amounts, you can contact the Social Security Administration to request a copy of a current benefits statement.
+Your individualized statement will include payouts for benefits taken at age 62, at your FRA, and at age 70.
+Statements are also readily available on the SSA.gov website.

-You’ll need to assess your financial situation to determine your need and time frame for benefits.
-If you have the means to support yourself, you may find it beneficial to wait as long as you can to request benefits.
+You’ll need to assess your financial situation to determine your need and time frame for accessing benefits.
+If you have the means to support yourself, you may find it beneficial to wait as long as you can before requesting benefits.

-If you can not live without the additional funds before reaching your normal retirement age, you should consider taking the reduced benefit payments to stay on track financially.
-The decision should be based on your needs, your spouse’s age, and even your life expectancy based on your present medical situation and family history.
+If you cannot live without the additional funds before reaching your full retirement age, you should consider taking the reduced benefit payments to stay on track financially.
+The decision should be carefully based on your needs, your spouse’s age, and even your life expectancy based on your present medical situation and family history.

-When you come of age to start drawing Social Security, you will not only receive your normal Social Security benefits but also added benefits for serving in the military if you served in the years mentioned above.
-Remember to verify you are receiving this additional benefit.
+When you come of age to start drawing Social Security, you will not only receive your full Social Security benefits but also added benefits for serving in the military if you served in the years mentioned above.
+Remember to verify you are receiving this additional benefit when applying.
 You should also double-check for this benefit when applying for Social Security survivor benefits to ensure survivors receive additional military service credits.

-The added Social Security benefits and military retirement pay or other retirement investments, such as the Thrift Savings Plan or a Roth IRA, can help you secure your finances and afford a comfortable retirement.
+Taking your Social Security and military retirement pay into account with your other investments, such as the Thrift Savings Plan or a Roth IRA, can help you secure your finances and afford a comfortable retirement.

 Comments: